YinHK-gameDev/unity-learn/environment/Terrain/README.md

 In the Terrain Inspector, under Brushes, there is a box that displays the available Brushes, along with the Brush Size and Opacity options underneath.

+### Rendering performance
+The number of Terrain Layers you assign to a Terrain tile might impact the performance of the renderer.
+The maximum recommended number of Terrain Layers depends on which render pipeline your Project uses.

+- If your Project uses the **Universal Render Pipeline (URP)** or **Built-in Render Pipeline**, you can use four Terrain Layers per Texture pass, with no limit on the number of passes.
+This means that although you are allowed to use as many Terrain Layers as you want, each pass increases the time spent rendering the Terrain.
+For maximum performance, limit each of your Terrain tiles to four Terrain Layers.

+- If your Project uses the **High Definition Render Pipeline (HDRP)**, you can add up to eight Terrain Layers per Terrain tile, and the system renders them in a single pass.
+No additional passes are possible.
+If you add more than eight Terrain Layers, they appear in the Unity Editor, but are ignored at run time.

 ### ref
 https://docs.unity3d.com/Manual/terrain-UsingTerrains.html